wileymarques/posts/courses/mfe-angular-elements/2-structuring-workspace/2-prepare-env/README.md

 Sometimes an IDE is too much for what you are trying to accomplish.
 For that, you can use a more simple Code Editor.
 The differences between an IDE and a Code Editor may not be so clear but usually, IDEs bring more functionalities like debugging and deployment.

-For Front-End development, the most popular Code Editors (or IDEs) are: [Visual Studio Code](https://code.visualstudio.com), [WebStorm](https://www.jetbrains.com/webstorm/) and [Sublime Text](https://www.sublimetext.com).
+For Front-End development, the most popular Code Editors (or IDEs) are Visual Studio Code, WebStorm, and Sublime Text.
 Visual Studio Code, or just VSCode, is by far the most popular and will be the one used in this course.

-The installation of VSCode is very simple and the instructions can be found on its official website: <https://code.visualstudio.com>.
+The installation of VSCode is very simple and the instructions can be found on its official website (referred on the Appendix lesson).
 Where you find the following:

 <!-- ![Visual Studio Code website](assets/vscode-website.png) -->